SisiDzy/SisiDzy/README.md

 ### 👋 Hi There

 My name is Zeyu(Sisi) Dong.
-I am a graduate student learning Quantitative Methods in the Social Sciences (Data Science Track) at Columbia University and I graduate in May 2024.
-With 1 year experience of data analysis in different industries like consulting, technology, media, real estate investment, and academia, I have a broad understanding of how to tell a story through data and find patterns through modeling.
-In addition, I am passionate about organizing data for more insights.
+I am a graduate student learning Quantitative Methods in the Social Sciences (Data Science Track) at Columbia University and I graduated in May 2024.
+With years of experience in data analysis in different industries like consulting, technology, media, real estate investment, and academia, I have a broad understanding of how to tell a story through data and find patterns through modeling.
+In addition, I am passionate about managing data for more insights.

 ### 🌱 What Can I Offer